Cultivating Major Prospects with Ovrture: From “Meh” to Magnificent

-If you have been in fundraising for any amount of time, you know that no two gift conversations go the same way.
+If you’ve been fundraising for any amount of time, you know that no two gift cultivation journeys are alike.
 However, if you have seen enough of them, you begin to notice patterns.
 We have built our major donor engagement platform with these patterns and the experience of nonprofit fundraisers in mind.
-Not only that, but when you have Ovrture, you have the tools you’ve been missing to reach your donors wherever they are.
+Not only that, but with Ovrture, you have the tools you’ve been missing to reach your donors wherever they are.

 Consider our fictional tale of one donor’s journey.

-Ovrture has been adopted by Big State University, with one major campaign priority to advance the school’s research capability in computer engineering via a new state-of-the-art computer research lab.
-One of the campaign lead gift targets is Don Donor, a younger, wealthy man who gives to some causes but has had minimal engagement with the university since graduation and who has recently sold his tech start-up business for millions.
+Ovrture has been adopted by Big State University.
+One major campaign priority is to advance the school’s computer engineering research capability via a new state-of-the-art computer research lab.
+One of the campaign lead gift targets is Don Donor.
+This younger, wealthy man gives to some causes but has had minimal engagement with the university since graduation.
+He has recently sold his tech start-up business for millions.
 But how to deepen the relationship when he is unresponsive?

-Don’s largest previous gift has been a scholarship started with a minimum-level gift; he had been influenced by a former professor to do that.
+Don’s largest previous gift was minimum-level scholarship; he had been influenced by a former professor to do that.
 Since then he’s been unresponsive to development staff’s attempts to communicate directly.
 Knowing about this special relationship, Don’s gift officer asks his mentor to call Don to catch up on life and his beloved department.
 Don accepts the call, but it’s clear that his interest hinges on their relationship, not his overall university affinity.

 - Combination of stock and customized content